- Entertainment and Media

 was a scare

-The best of the series & scariest.
-There are quite a lot of memorable scenes.
+The best of the series & scariest with a sprinkle of gore thrown in.

 Freddy's Revenge - more like insomnia cure